 The bi-partisan Fair School Funding model is a critical part of meeting your obligation to Ohio's children.
-However, there are two threats to our district and hundreds of other districts:
+However, there are several threats to our district and hundreds of other districts:

-- 3) The model is recommended to be funded with 2022 inputs.
+- 1) The model is recommended to be funded with 2022 inputs.
 Costs have risen tremendously since 2022.
 The constitution requires that the state fund public education based on what it actually costs.
-If you do not address these inputs, you are failing our Ohio children. - 4) The governor's budget includes a reduction in the guarantee for public schools who are getting less in the model since it is not fully implemented and using old inputs.
+If you do not address these inputs, you are failing our Ohio children.
+Please update to reflect 2024 inputs. - 2) The governor's budget includes a reduction in the guarantee for public schools who are getting less in the model since it is not fully implemented and using old inputs.
 Reducing that guarantee is a loss of hundreds of thousands of dollars for our already under-funded public schools.
+Please continue the guarantee currently in effect. - 3) The current House version does not actually fund based upon the FSFP, but instead proposes a temporary foundation funding, which would disadvantage many public school districts long term by removing stability of funding and would not meet the true cost of educating children in Ohio. - 4) The current House version includes a 30% cap of cash balance, which ignores the cyclical nature of levies that necessitate the buildup of reserves to maintain operations between levies, negatively impacting school districts' ability to maintain consistency, and prepare for emergencies.
+As an adult, we are all told to have a minimum 3-month cash reserve on hand for emergencies.
+The current 30% cap punishes districts maintaining this fiscally responsible stance and negatively impacts bond ratings.
+Please remove the 30% cap.

 State funding is already far under what is required for an adequate education.
-In FHSD, the Fair School Funding Model provides only 21% of the required expenses for educating our students, despite being below the average cost per pupil in Hamilton County and the state.
-Requiring more local levies puts students in great jeopardy of losing resources, as taxpayers are also financially strapped and are less likely to support levies, leading to larger class sizes, cuts in course offerings and transportation, and other key aspects that impact the learning environment and potential for our Ohio children
+In FHSD, the Fair School Funding Model provides only 21% of Forest Hills' cost per pupil, despite FHSD being below the average cost per pupil in Hamilton County and the state.
+Requiring more local levies puts students in great jeopardy of losing resources, as taxpayers are also financially strapped and are less likely to support levies, leading to larger class sizes, cuts in course offerings and transportation, and other key aspects that impact the learning environment and potential for our Ohio children.